 Virginia Republicans Divided On Medicaid Expansion

 Virginia is among 18 states that have not expanded Medicaid under the Affordable Care Act.
-But this year, the state legislature is going into a special session to continue discussions about whether or not to include it in their budget.
+But this year, the state legislature is going into a special session to continue discussions about whether or not to include it in its budget.
 By the time the regular session adjourned Saturday, members of Virginia's GOP-controlled House of Delegates and Senate could not reach agreement on whether or not to expand Medicaid.

-Republican Delegate Barry Knight from the Virginia Beach area calls it, "The 800-pound gorilla in the room."
-He's one of more than a dozen Republicans who voted to include Medicaid expansion in the House budget – along with a work requirement – this year.
+Republican Delegate Barry Knight from the Virginia Beach area calls it "the 800-pound gorilla in the room."
+He's one of more than a dozen Republicans who voted to include Medicaid expansion in the House budget — along with a work requirement — this year.

-It's a big shift in the House position on the issue and comes after 15 seats flipped in the so-called "blue wave" of last November's election, which also saw the election of Democratic Governor Ralph Northam.
+It's a big shift in the House position on the issue and comes after 15 seats flipped in the so-called "blue wave" of last November's election, which also saw the election of Democratic Gov. Ralph Northam.

-"On the big-picture issues, I think it was a reawakening and a call to look at things from a different perspective," says Republican Delegate Chris Peace from the Richmond area.
+"On the big-picture issues, I think it was a re-awakening and a call to look at things from a different perspective," says Republican Delegate Chris Peace, from the Richmond area.

-At a recent rally outside the state Capitol in Richmond, Governor Northam continued his campaign message.
+At a recent rally outside the state Capitol in Richmond, Northam continued his campaign message.
 "Are you all ready to get this done?" he called to the crowd's cheers.
 "Are you ready to expand coverage?"

 A December poll showed over 80 percent of likely Virginia voters support an expansion.